Friday, May 13, 2011

 buffer, in the form of closed Indian parks and reserves, between Indians and the

 frontiers of national society.
-In time, the three brothers believed, Indians
+In time, the three brothers believed, Indianswould integrate into Brazilian national society.
+This process of integration,

 however, should be a gradual one and should guarantee the Indians'